Elite-Alien/Steam-Settings-Generator/README.md

-# Steam-Settings-Generator
+# Steam Settings Generator
-This tool creates the achievements and DLC files needed for steam_settings, downloads achievement images, makes the steam_appid.txt, and copies over your defined files into a steam_settings folder.
+This tool creates the achievements.json, DLC files, downloads achievement images, makes the steam_appid.txt, and various other files it can make and obtain to place within the steam_settings folder or for use with the "steam_settings".

 If you want just the DLC or Achievement scraping by itself see my modular entries.
 1. https://github.com/Elite-Alien/Steam-Achievement-Scrapper/tree/main